eufat/eufat.github.io/_posts/2019-02-19-hyperspectral-image-preprocessing-with-python.md

 title: Hyperspectral Image Preprocessing with Python
 ---

-This is the preliminary prerequisites you need if you want to build a preprocessing system using Python.
+This is the preliminary prerequisites you need if you want to build a hyperspectral preprocessing system using Python.

 - Anaconda
 - SpectralPy